bolducke/bolducke.github.io/_projects/phy3075_numerical_modelling.md

             {% include figure.html path="assets/img/projects/phy3075_numerical_modelling/higgs_binaryclassifier.png" title="Classifier results on the unknown dataset with a score of 82.5% accuracy" class="img-fluid rounded z-depth-1" %}

-            Convergence based on the training/test dataset and Classifier results on the unknown dataset with a score of 82.5% accuracy.
+            Convergence based on the training/test dataset (Top).
+Classifier results on the unknown dataset with a score of 82.5% accuracy (Bottom).
         </center>
 </div>

-## Origin of a nuclear accident
+# Origin of a Nuclear Accident

+## Motivation

-This project was to identify the origin of a nuclear accident based on data collected by the sensor.
-For this task, we had to implement a gas simulation and an optimization scheme from scratch.
+Identify the origin of a nuclear accident from gaz propagation

-I choose a simple brute-force strategy where I throw random guesses in a region and recenter the next guess around the best one.
+## Description

+* Implement a simple fluid simulation
+* Build an optimization scheme

+## Results

+0. A domain is chosen as the region to be explored
+1. Guess randomly in the region to be explored
+2. Recenter around the best guess and reduce the domain by a factor
+3. Stop when after a few iterations

+In itself, it is a naive algorithm.
+However, instead of using Python, the assignment was reimplemented in Julia in parallel which makes this naive approach feasible.

 <div class="row-sm mt-3 mt-md-0 pb-2">
         <center>
-            {% include figure.html path="assets/img/projects/phy3075_numerical_modelling/radioactive_simcompar.png" title="A radioactive simulation compare to the one of reference in our textbook." class="img-fluid rounded z-depth-1" %}
+            {% include figure.html path="assets/img/projects/phy3075_numerical_modelling/radioactive_sim.png" title="A radioactive simulation compare to the one of reference in our textbook." class="img-fluid rounded z-depth-1" %}

-            A radioactive simulation compare to the one of reference in our textbook.
+            A radioactive simulation.
         </center>